tksh164/hci-lab/docs/tutorial-deploy-aks-on-ws2022.md

-# Deploy AKS on Windows Server 2022 with HCI Lab
+# Deploy AKS on Windows Server 2022 using HCI Lab

 This document describes the steps to deploy AKS on Windows Server 2022 using HCI Lab.